 The positions of athletic director (AD) and head football coach at Kershaw County School District (KCSD) will remain combined.
 Lugoff-Elgin High School's (L-EHS) currently separate AD and head football coach will be combined back into a single position at the beginning of the 2015-16 school year.

-The Kershaw County School District (KCSD) exceeded state expectations according to data released by the S.C.
-State Department of Education.
+The Kershaw County School District (KCSD) earned an "Excellent" Absolute rating on state report cards issued today by the S.C.
+Department of Education.

 Page 1 of 1